magicbitlk/MagicBit-with-mBlock/README.md

 ## Step 01 : Add MagicBit extension

-After installation, search the word "mBlock" in the task bar and double click the mblock icon.
+*After installation, search the word "mBlock" in the task bar and double click on the mblock icon.
+*After opening the mBlock IDE, go  Extensions -> Manage Extensions.
+There will appear a Manage Extensions window.
+*In the Manage Extensions window, you can find the MagicBit extension by searching the word "Magicbit" or scrolling down the extension list.
+*Just click on the download button